 The landing mat for the vault is 6 meters in length and 2 meters wide.

 Vaulting has been part of Olympic gymnastics since the first modern games in 1896 and early forms of the apparatus were developed by one of the founding fathers of the sport, Friedrich Ludwig Jahn (1778-1852).
 Jahn used early forms of gymnastics movements to train the military prospects of his homeland – Germany.

-The rules and scoring of the vault at the 1896 Olympic games were very different from modern vaulting.
+The rules and scoring of the vault at the 1896 Olympic Games were very different from modern vaulting.
 Gymnasts were given a maximum of two minutes to perform as many vaults as they could to impress the judges.

 Old style vaults

-Original style vaults were described as ‘horses’ and were identical to the pommel horse but without the handles.
+Original style vaults were described as ‘horses‘ and were identical to the pommel horse but without handles.

-The older style vault was wider but also had less depth so the target area for a gymnast to place their hands was a lot smaller.
-If the hands slipped forwards or a gymnast came in too low, the chance of injury was much higher compared to the modern table vault.
+The older style gymnastics vault was wider but also had less depth so the target area for a gymnast to place their hands was a lot smaller.
+If the hands slipped forward or a gymnast came in too low, the chance of injury was much higher compared to the modern table vault.
 After a series of accidents, the FIG phased out the old-style wide vault in favor of the table vault soon after the 2000 Olympics.

 Vault is a difficult apparatus for judges to score as it happens so quickly.
 A difficulty score and execution score are added together for the total score on each vault.
 At major competitions, there will be three types of judges and gymnasts will perform two different vaults.